Omidznlp/Spark-Scala-and-TensorFlow-Installation/README.md

 ```
 14. pyspark
 ```
+After a few seconds, Jupyter will launch in your browser.
 ## Create a notebook and select spylon-kernel
 15. create a new notebook on the and select the spylon-kernel